-Our Top Pick for 2016: Kalamera Stainless Steel 46 Bottle Wine Refrigerator with Built-in Dual Zone
+Our Top Brand for 2019: Kalamera Stainless Steel 46 Bottle with Built-in Dual Zone

 Whether you are just beginning your journey into the incredibly nuanced world of fine wine and potent potables, or are a well versed wine connoisseur, storing your wine at the perfect temperature is something that is almost imperative if you want to enjoy all that your vino has to offer.
 Managing the serving temperature and storage temperature takes work, but when it comes to maintaining the 55 degree Fahrenheit temperature that all whites and reds need for storage, a dedicated wine refrigerator or cooler is the best way to go.
 These types of refrigerators can vary and there are many types on the market, but we’ve compiled a list of the top three available today as well as a very serviceable model for the more budget-conscious.

-#1 Gold pick (Winner): Kalamera Stainless Steel 46 Bottle Wine Refrigerator with Built-in Dual Zone
+#1.
+Kalamera Stainless Steel 46 Bottle with Built-in Dual Zone Wine Refrigerator

 *Price typically updated every 24 hours.
 Current price may be different.